natgo/wt-wiki-scraper/wikitext-transpiled/ground/B1%20bis.md

 <!-- ''Give the reader information about the characteristics of the main gun.
 Assess its effectiveness in a battle based on the reloading speed, ballistics and the power of shells.
 Do not forget about the flexibility of the fire, that is how quickly the cannon can be aimed at the target, open fire on it and aim at another enemy.
 Add a link to the main article on the gun: <code><nowiki>{{main|Name of the weapon}}</nowiki></code>.
 Describe in general terms the ammunition available for the main gun.
 Give advice on how to use them and how to fill the ammunition storage.'' -->
 {{main|SA35 L/32 (47 mm)}}

 With the same gun as most other Rank 2 French tanks, the B1 bis will never be recognized for having a fearsome armament: penetration rates are even lower than most reserve tanks.
-Although this turreted armament is only good at firing light targets such as SPGs (eg. [[SU-76M]], [[Marder III]]) and light tanks (eg. [[M5A1]], [[T-50]]), heavier targets (eg. [[Pz.IV F2]], [[Cromwell (Family)|Cromwell]]) can still be penetrated with careful aiming and thorough knowledge on weak spots.
+Although this turreted armament is only good at firing light targets such as SPGs (e.g. [[SU-76M]], [[Marder III]]) and light tanks (e.g. [[M5A1]], [[T-50]]), heavier targets (e.g. [[Pz.IV F2]], [[Cromwell (Family)|Cromwell]]) can still be penetrated with careful aiming and thorough knowledge on weak spots.
 The AP shell does a good job at breaking gun barrels and tracks, allowing the B1 bis to disarm/immobile an opponent prior to a flanking kill.
 The reload rate is average for its calibre but rather fast at this BR.
 Elevation and depression angles are very good but turret slewing rate is a bit slow: this tank has been designed to be hull-down.

 {| class="wikitable" style="text-align:center" width="100%"
 |-